 When asked about women that inspired her, Saoirse named Meryl Streep and Greta Gerwig as her most important influences.

-Luckily for Saoirse, she managed to work with both her heroes on the big screen hit Little Women –and she is still raving about the “unforgettable experience”.
+Luckily for Saoirse, she managed to work with both her heroes on the big screen hits Little Women and Lady Bird, which ended up being some of her best-reviewed films.
+She is still raving about the “unforgettable experience”.
 We certainly don’t blame her!

 5. The actress is obsessed with learning different accents – she’s got this covered